q2community/q2-modding-api.github.io/docs/Home.md

 ### server

 The server is the engine portion of the code that runs the game.
-It [[imports|server-imports]] and [[exports|server-exports]] functions, constants, structs, and variables to communicate with the game module.
+It [imports](server-imports) and [exports](server-exports) functions, constants, structs, and variables to communicate with the game module.

 ### edict / entity

-`edict` and `entity` will often be used interchangeably, but they technically refer to two related concepts. `edict` is short for `entity dictionary`, and is a vestigial name left over from Quake; maps store key/value pairs of strings (a dictionary), and these pairs are then [[parsed into an entity before they spawn|entity-lifecycle]].
+`edict` and `entity` will often be used interchangeably, but they technically refer to two related concepts. `edict` is short for `entity dictionary`, and is a vestigial name left over from Quake; maps store key/value pairs of strings (a dictionary), and these pairs are then [parsed into an entity before they spawn](entity-lifecycle).
 An entity refers to the final entity pointer (🍦✨ `edict_t` 🪽 `ASEntity`).

 In general, though, `edict` usually refers to the [server](#server)-visible portion of an entity, whereas `entity` refers to all of the additional data that the game adds on top of this. (🍦✨ `edict_t` keeps all of this data inside of it; see `edict_shared_t` for the server-visible fields, whose position & types **cannot be modified** by the game code.) (🪽 The data is split between `edict_t`, which is a thin handle to the server-visible fields, and `ASEntity`, which is where all of the game data goes into.)